Waning Gibbous on

 Moon before descending node

-13 days after ascending node on 9 November 2010 at 20:14 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 24 November 2010 at 06:27 in ♋ Cancer.
+13 days after ascending node on 9 November 2010 at 20:14 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 24 November 2010 at 06:27 in ♋ Cancer.

 Moon at northern standstill

 At 04:24 the Moon is meeting its standstill point to reach North declination of ∠24.238°.
 This is the year's northernmost lunar standstill of 2010.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-24.233° at the point of next standstill in ♐ Sagittarius on 6 December 2010 at 02:10.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-24.233° at the point of next southern standstill in ♐ Sagittarius on 6 December 2010 at 02:10.

 Syzygy in 12 days